0x1d00ffff/0xbtc-discord-price-bot/README.md

    to explicitly check for this.
  - if a command string matches two commands it will run both and return the response from whatever command runs last.
+ - close matplotlib plots `/usr/local/lib/python3.6/site-packages/matplotlib/pyplot.py:514: RuntimeWarning: More than 20 figures have been opened.
+Figures created through the pyplot interface (matplotlib.pyplot.figure) are retained until explicitly closed and may consume too much memory.`

 Todo:
  - make configuration text-based so it does not need python imports etc